 Fat grafting, also called autologous fat transfer, is emerging as a new breast reconstruction technique.
-In fat grafting, fat tissue is removed from other parts of your body – usually your thighs, belly, and buttocks – by liposuction.
-The tissue is then processed into liquid in a lab and injected into the breast area to recreate the breast.
+In fat grafting, fat tissue is removed from other parts of your body -- usually your thighs, belly, and buttocks -- by liposuction.
+The tissue is then processed into liquid and injected into the breast area to recreate the breast.

 Another form of fat grafting, called lipofilling, has been used for a number of years to fix minor differences in the shape, balance, or position of the reconstructed breast compared to the other breast.
 Since that has worked well, doctors thought they might be able to rebuild a whole breast using fat.

-It’s important to know that because fat grafting is so new, no large clinical studies have been done on the procedure.
+It can be tempting to think about fat grafting as a “safer” procedure, since it doesn’t involve major surgery.
+However, we’re not yet sure how successful it will be over the long-term.
+Because fat grafting is so new, no large clinical studies have been done on the procedure.
 The studies that have been done involve fewer than 100 women and the average follow-up time is less than 4 years.

 It’s also important to know that in many cases, the fat injected into the breast area may be reabsorbed by the body over time and the breast may lose some volume.
 This is why some plastic surgeons initially may add more fat than you think you need.

-Depending on the size you would like your reconstructed breast to be, you may have to have multiple fat grafting procedures that are done over a period of 2 to 6 months.
+Depending on the size you would like your reconstructed breast to be, you may have to have multiple fat grafting procedures that are done over a period of months, usually under general anesthesia.

 The benefits and risks of fat grafting

 - It uses your own tissue instead of an implant.

 - Fat is removed from an area where you don’t want it.